mcdudley87/proj4-budwiser/WEEDME.md

-## This is ALSO a WEEDME
+## This is ALSO a README.

 #### User Stories:
-* I Like weed.
-* I REALLY like weed.

-#### Developer Notes:
-* Sounds good, let's make a weed app.
+* "I want to try more or find new strains of cannabis, but am uncertain how to conduct an informed search.
+I would like a glossary of strains which lists these traits."

-#### The Developer Makes a Weed App.
+#### Developer Notes.
-*This was hard
-*I didn't get to enjoy the subject matter as much as I would have liked during project week because of it.
+* This project really challenged me to grow in my abilities to manipulate API information.

 #### Technologies Used
 *The amazing power of sweet, sweet ganja.